chrisstonedev/personal-website-11ty/src/technical-debt.md

 - Build debt - build and deployment pipelines are outdated, fragile, and hard to maintain
 - ...and just about anything in a software project that you can fall behind on if you don't keep up with it.

-I have a talk, "[Buried in Technical Debt](/buried-in-technical-debt)," that further defines technical debt and ways to handle it in a project.
+I have a talk, "[[buried-in-technical-debt|Buried in Technical Debt]]," that further defines technical debt and ways to handle it in a project.

 ## The beliefs that lead to increased technical debt